michellevit/GR-Demo/README.md

 8. [Credits](#credits)

-## 1. How to Basics <a name="how-to-basics"></a>
+## 1. Architectural Decisions<a name="how-to-basics"></a>
 - See current routes: rails routes

+  - This updates Gemfile with current dependencies

+## 2. What I Learned<a name="what-I-learned"></a>
+- See current routes: rails routes

+  - This updates Gemfile with current dependencies

+## 2. How To Interact With DB (Development)<a name="how-to-db-development"></a>
 - To add a dependency:
   - Add gem to 'Gemfile' and run 'bundle install'
-  - This updates Gemfile with current dependencies

-## 2. How To Interact With DB (Development)<a name="how-to-db-development"></a>
 - Open rails console: rails console
   - See all entries: Product.all
   - List first item in DB: Product.all.first